eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 - Refactor the Utility package
+	+ Update and copy comments in the preamble for the class *simple_template*.
+		Copy these comments from the header file to the implementation file.
 	+ Add "const" to all the accessor functions in the classes.
 		Add "const" at the end of the function declaration (in the header file).